HBO Max: 16 of the best movies to watch

 The Fallout (2022)

 After a shooting occurs at her high school, 16-year-old Vada Cavell must navigate friendships, school and her relationship with her family.
 The Fallout skillfully approaches serious subject matter with realistic dialogue and compassion for its characters.
-With strong performances from stars Jenna Ortega, as Vada, and Maddie Ziegler, as her new friend Mia Reed, the feature will absorb you for the entirety of its 90-minute runtime.
+With strong performances from stars Jenna Ortega, as Vada, and Maddie Ziegler, as her new friend Mia Reed, the feature will keep you glued to the screen for the entirety of its 90-minute runtime.

 Judas and the Black Messiah (2021)